As India’s Covid-19 cases cross the 100,000 mark, why has health ministry stopped its briefings?

 The government has been reluctant to part with anything but the most perfunctory data, making it hard for analysts to understand what is happening with testing, recoveries, experimental medicines and the effects that the pandemic and the lockdown are having on the health system.

-Tranparency over narrative
+Transparency over narrative

 The Narendra Modi government may believe that this approach helps it control the narrative and the headlines, but in reality it straitjackets India’s response to the crisis.
 No one expects the government to have all the answers to the new disease that has wreaked havoc all around the world.
 But providing information to experts, scientists and concerned citizens can only help the government’s efforts.